• Home

 What is the purpose of Yin Yoga sequences?

-To explain further, if you practice only dynamic forms of exercise you can gain muscle strength, but not necessarily a wider range of motion.
-To have a healthy range of motion around our joints, we also need to stretch the deep connective tissue and our joints.
+To explain further, if you practice only dynamic forms of exercise, you can gain muscle strength, but not necessarily a wider range of motion.
+Yin Yoga supports more active practices by gently stimulating the connective tissue around the joints, which may help build long-term strength and mobility.
 This is why incorporating a Yin Yoga sequence into your practice is crucial to your overall flexibility and agility.

 See - How to Practice Yoga Inversions Safely

-It must be noted that Yin Yoga works deep into the connective tissues and activates rejuvenation at a deep level.
-A Yin Yoga sequence is a great practice if you are feeling stuck, stiff, or like you need to just pause and slow down.
+A Yin Yoga sequence is a great practice if you are feeling stuck, stiff, or just need to pause and slow down.
 Also, a Yin Yoga sequence requires an intentional, slow pace.
-This means that Yin Yoga is great for beginners!
+This means that Yin Yoga is great for beginners.

 You also get to use props and ease into the pose, which means you can take your time and not feel under pressure trying to catch up with the rest of the class.
 While both Yin Yoga and Restorative Yoga are slow-paced and stress-relieving practices, they are very different.
 Yin is all about stretching and applying gentle stress to certain tissues.
 Restorative Yoga is all about supporting your body, allowing it to relax and heal.